compulim/react-accent-color/README.md

 `react-accent-color` is designed to play nice with [`glamor`](https://github.com/threepointone/glamor).

-For example, in the `MyButton`, instead of using `style` props, we can use `glamor` to create CSS style.
+Instead of using `style` props, we can use `glamor` to create CSS style when accent color updated.

 ```jsx
 import React   from 'react';